mekatronik-achmadi/md_tutorial/electronic/tutorials/github.md

 But if you still need some guides, you can look [here](https://git-scm.com/book/en/v2/GitHub-Account-Setup-and-Configuration) and [here](https://www.wikihow.com/Create-an-Account-on-GitHub)

+## Creating Personal Access Token

+As per August 2021, Github no longer accept passwords as authentication for all desktop Git client.
+Instead of password, personal access token is used.

+Read tutorial on how create Personal Access Token for your Github account [here](https://github.com/mekatronik-achmadi/md_tutorial/blob/master/electronic/tutorials/github_token.md)

+**NOTE:** As Personal Access Token used as password in place replacement, you must treat these tokens like passwords.

 ## Create New Repository

-Now assume you already sign-up you new Github account, next topic is create new Github repository.
+Now assume you already sign-up your new Github account and it's Personal Access Token, next topic is create new Github repository.
 This tutorial taken from this Github official [page](https://docs.github.com/en/github/getting-started-with-github/create-a-repo).

 First, in the upper-right corner of any page, use the drop-down menu, and select New repository.